 Using Vietnamese coffee beans is nice, but the one thing you must have to make the best Vietnamese drip coffee is a ca phê phin filter.
 Most of the time in the US, it’s called a phin, and they are available online.

-A phin is a particular style of the pour-over coffee brewer that uses two permanent screens instead of a paper filter.
-The coffee is strong since it can take four or five minutes to brew a small amount of coffee using a Vietnamese coffee maker.
+A pin is a particular style of the pour-over coffee brewer that uses two permanent screens instead of a paper filter.
+The coffee is strong because it can take four or five minutes to brew a small amount using a Vietnamese coffee maker.

 You can also make strong coffee using another brewing method, like a French press, but it won’t have precisely the same flavor.